ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Content/Index.rst

     :type: string
     :Default: ''

-    Optional path to an additional XLIFF file that overwrites the default labels or adds new labels (e.g. for custom purposes or services).
-If fluid templates have been stored for the labels created in this file (see the "Fluid Template Root Path" field), these will overwrite the classic labels from the Locallang file.
-Nevertheless, it is possible and common to reference the locallang file from the respective fluid template and obtain the actual label there (the label key is passed to the fluid template).
+    Optional path to an additional XLIFF file that overwrites the default labels or adds new labels, for example for custom purposes or services.
+If Fluid templates exist for these labels, the templates take precedence over the XLIFF text.
+It is common to render the original XLIFF label from the Fluid template through the `Label` partial.